 Adhesive: See general guidance 4.
-Insert, e.g. PVAC to BS EN 204.
-Class D4.
+Insert, e.g. PVAC to BS EN 204, Class D4.

-Alternatively, insert, e.g. WBP and leave the choice to the manufacturer
+Alternatively, insert, e.g. WBP and leave the choice to the manufacturer.

-Preservative treatment: BWPDA Commodity Specification C5 covers the requirements for preservative treatment of softwood for external joinery.
+Preservative treatment: WPA Commodity Specification C5 covers the requirements for preservative treatment of softwood for external joinery.
 The heartwood of softwoods rated moderately durable or better (see BRE Digest 429) may be used untreated for a service life of 30 years, those rated durable or better may be used untreated for a service life of 60 years.
 Where sapwood is present, or a less durable species is used, treatment is required.
-Insert, e.g.
+Insert, e.g. Organic solvent as section Z12 and WPA Commodity Specification C5; Desired service life: 30 years.